Josuelmet/CROP/README.md

 * Figure 2, bottom right: constrained=True, fine_tune_constraints=True, constraint_eps=0.6

-SplineCam setup
+### SplineCam setup

-Here is how we setup SplineCam, but see the [SplineCam repository](https://github.com/AhmedImtiazPrio/splinecam/tree/main) for the most up-to-date details.
+Here is how we setup SplineCam on Colab, but see the [SplineCam repository](https://github.com/AhmedImtiazPrio/splinecam/tree/main)
+If using Conda, another option is to use the [SplineCam environment .yml file](https://github.com/AhmedImtiazPrio/splinecam/blob/main/environment.yml).

 ```
 # Taken from https://colab.research.google.com/github/count0/colab-gt/blob/master/colab-gt.ipynb
 # If this doesn't work, here's a potential workaround: https://stackoverflow.com/questions/69404659/troubles-with-graph-tool-installations-in-google-colab